betomaluje/SpeedBot/README.md

 ```java
 public void onRead(String id, float value);
 ```
-Gives the identifier of the ldr and its value.
+Gives the identifier of the LDR and its value.
 1.0 it's maximum value, 0.0 it's minimum.

 ## Step 4: establishing communication with the IOIO board.
 Finally, you must put this lines of code to establish the communication with the IOIO board: